Counseling and Health Services

 Students are strongly encouraged to have private health insurance.
 Counseling and Health Services does not bill private insurance for any services provided.
 Students will need health insurance to cover the costs of prescription medication and any health or counseling services which are not offered at William Woods University.

 If you are uninsured, there are brochures on student insurance available in Health Services.
-In addition, Sallie Mae is one vendor that provides Flexible health insurance specifically designed for college students.
-The Student Health Plan is an accident and sickness program for domestic students with the following benefits:
+In addition, GradGuard, a service of Next Generation Insurance Group, provides insurance alternatives specifically designed for college students.
+GradGuard provides three alternatives, including:

 The counselor provides individual and group counseling, and programming on mental health topics.
 In addition, the counselor is available to act as a referral for community resources and to consult about mental health issues on campus.
 Services are provided to full time traditional students.